Tourist Superior · M/C Bonita

 Buccaneer Cove & Egas Port

-Egas Port — coastal trail rich in marine iguanas, sea lions, herons, oystercatchers, and Galápagos fur seals in coastal grottos.
+Morning Buccaneer Cove — a former pirate hideout from the 17th and 18th centuries with dramatic cliffs and rock formations.
+Dinghy tour with reef sharks, sea lions, sea turtles, and schools of tropical fish.
+Snorkeling in a sheltered bay.
+Afternoon Egas Port — coastal trail rich in marine iguanas, sea lions, herons, oystercatchers, and Galápagos fur seals in coastal grottos.
 Land iguanas reintroduced in 2019 after a century of absence.
 Snorkeling from the beach with turtles and reef sharks.
+Trail: 2.3 km · Easy

 Meals: All meals